PandaTechAM/Public-API-Documentations/e-bak/e-bak.md

 }
 ```

-### 1.6.6.
+### 1.6.8.
 Debt repayment

 - **Path:** `/api/v1/integration/debts/payments`
 - **Method:** `/POST`
-- **Description:** Repaying Debts by Estate: When a payment is made for an estate, the e-bak system initiates the repayment of debts following the First-In-First-Out (FIFO) method.
+- **Description:** Repaying Debts by Estate.
+The e-bak system initiates the repayment of debts following the First-In-First-Out (FIFO) method.
 To target a specific debt for repayment, include its `debtId` in your request.
-If the `debtId` is left blank (i.e., `""`), the system defaults to the FIFO method, repaying the oldest debt first and then proceeding sequentially.
-Additionally, include your system's unique identifier in the request to ensure accurate tracking and processing of the payment.
+If the `debtId` is left blank, the system defaults to the FIFO method, repaying the oldest debt first and then proceeding sequentially.

 - **Request:**

 ```json